Get help with large, complex proposals.

 How are Requests for Assistance evaluated and prioritized?

-A Selection Committee reviews Requests for Assistance, taking into consideration factors including but not limited to:
+RPDS staff and, as appropriate, the Vice Chancellor for Research, review requests for assistance, taking into consideration factors including but not limited to:

 - Current and projected workload of RPDS staff